HenrikBengtsson/ucsf-vpn/README.md

 whether a VPN connection is established or not, and to provide public IP information on your current internet connection.

-The software itself _neither_ collects nor store your local or UCSF credentials.
+The `ucsf-vpn` software _neither_ collects nor stores your local or UCSF credentials.

 [NEWS]: NEWS.md